 Results from this study help reconcile previous Fe-OC research and shed light on how declining oxygen concentrations may impact the role of lakes and reservoirs in the global carbon cycle.
 Research across terrestrial soils and marine sediments has provided contradictory evidence that Fe-OC complexes are (1) readily dissociated under hypoxic conditions and (2) capable of promoting sediment OC burial into deeper (hypoxic) layers over the course of decades to millennia.
 Here, we find that the timescale of analysis plays a critical role in understanding the net effect of hypoxia on sediment OC and Fe-OC.
 Specifically, a portion of the Fe-OC pool in surficial sediment is highly responsive to hypoxia in overlying water on a weekly timescale, resulting in decreased sediment OC.
-However, over longer timescales, the decrease in OC that results from dissociation of Fe-OC complexes is outweighed by the increase in sediment OC that results from slower respiration rates under hypoxia.
-At both timescales, our results reinforce that Fe may serve as an important control over OC cycling and sediment preservation of OC in some freshwater ecosystems.
-As the duration of hypoxia increases in lakes and reservoirs (Jane et al., 2021; Jenny et al., 2016), our results suggest that OC dynamics will respond non-linearly.
+However, over longer timescales, the decrease in OC that results from dissociation of Fe-OC complexes is outweighed by the increase in sediment OC that results from slower respiration rates under hypoxia, and Fe-OC complexes buried in deeper sediment layers may be particularly resistant to hypoxic release.
+At both timescales, our results reinforce that Fe may serve as one of several important controls over OC cycling and sediment preservation of OC in freshwater ecosystems.
+As the duration of hypoxia increases in lakes and reservoirs, our results suggest that OC dynamics will respond non-linearly.
 While short periods of hypoxia may decrease OC burial, increasing prevalence and duration of hypoxia over multiannual timescales has the potential to increase OC burial in freshwater sediment, intensifying the role of freshwaters as sinks in the global carbon cycle.